l-jdavies/LS180/lesson_2/using_keys_notes.md

 );
 ```

-Initially, a `SEQUENCE` is created, which is a relation that recalls the last integer it created and will increment the previous integer by 1 when a new `tablename_colname_seq` value is generated.
+Initially, a `SEQUENCE` is created, which is a relation that recalls the last integer it created and will increment this integer by the value specified when the `SEQUENCE` was created (default 1) when a new `tablename_colname_seq` value is generated.
 The value of this sequence is accessed using `nextval` and once an integer has been returned by `nextval` it wont be returned again, regardless of how the integer was utilised.

 The values used as a key also need to be unique otherwise the key cannot be used as a unique identifier.